sadwhale09/electron-screen-capture-app/README.md

 <hr>

-Things don't work so well 💀
+* Things don't work so well 💀

-### TODO:
-- [ ] Make popup appear
-- [ ] Uncaught ReferenceError: require is not defined at render.js:9:37
+* Checkout the "render" branch